sukediz/README-Generator/README.md

 * You will be prompted with a series of questions on your project.

-* Once you have answered all prompts, a NewREADME. will be created in the output folder.
+* Once you have answered all prompts, a NewREADME. will be created in the root folder.

 ![](assets/readme-walkthrough.gif)